1960s

 This leaflet asked people to join a three-day vigil outside South Africa House when the verdict on the Rivonia accused was announced on Thursday 11 June 1964, followed by sentencing on the following day.
 It also advertised protests in Birmingham, Edinburgh, Manchester, Reading University and Ireland.

 After Nelson Mandela and seven of his co-accused were convicted of sabotage on 11 June 1964 there was a real danger that the trial judge would impose the death sentence.
-Supporters in London protested outside South Africa House and 50 MPs marched from the House of Commons to present a petition to the South African ambassador.
+Supporters in London protested at South Africa House and 50 MPs marched from the House of Commons to present a petition to the ambassador.
 The actions culminated in a rally in Trafalgar Square on 14 June.
-When the sentence of life imprisonment was announced on 12 June it was seen as a victory for the international campaign to save the lives of the eight men.
+The sentence of life imprisonment announced on 12 June was seen as a victory for the international campaign to save their lives.

 Sussex University students marched from Brighton to London on 12 and 13 June 1964, on the eve of the sentencing of Nelson Mandela and his co-accused.
 The march was organised by Thabo Mbeki, whose father Govan Mbeki was one of the accused.